 Rabies was eradicated from the UK from all animals except bats in 1922.

 Yes.
 Your dog will need a rabies vaccination if you want to take them to a country in the EU.
 They must be at least 12 weeks old and microchipped before they can have the vaccine and get a pet passport.

 Protect your dog by making sure their vaccinations are up to date.
-You can also help take care of them by taking out pet insurance with Direct Line.
+You can also help take care of them by taking out Direct Line dog insurance.